-Student Name: Date:

-Address:

-Authorization is hereby given for the student named al pove to:

-[] receive the prescribed medication indicated from th e designated school personnel.

-[] self-administer the prescribed medication as permit ted by law.

-Medication Name:

-Dosage:

-Date the administration is to begin:Date

-Adverse reactions that should be reported to the physical cian:

-Adverse reactions for unauthorized user:

-Procedure to follow in the event that medication does asthma attack/allergic reaction:

-Other special instructions:
+Student Name: Date: Address: Authorization is hereby given for the student named a bove to: [] receive the prescribed medication indicated from th ne designated school personnel. [] self-administer the prescribed medication as permit ted by law.
+Medication Name: Dosage: Date the administration is to begin:Dat e the administration is to cease: Adverse reactions that should be reported to the phys ician: Adverse reactions for unauthorized user: Procedure to follow in the event that medication does asthma attack/allergic reaction: Other special instructions: